update 11/24/17 1:05pm: The Instant DUO60 is sold out. And after some thinking and YouTube videos, I’m just going to grab the 3Q version of it selling for $49 on Amazon http://amzn.to/2A5AMdq This same thing sell retail at Target stores for $99. For those who don’t have Amazon Prime, but have a Targ

-###update 7/24/17 1:05pm: The Instant DUO60 is sold out/not available again.
-And after some thinking and YouTube videos, I’m just going to grab the 3Q version of it selling for $49 on Amazon http://amzn.to/2A5AMdq I have seen this same thing sell retail at Target stores for $99.
-For those who don’t have Amazon Prime, Target.com has it for $51.99 right now.
+### update 11/24/17 1:05pm: The Instant DUO60 is sold out.
+And after some thinking and YouTube videos, I’m just going to grab the 3Q version of it selling for $49 on Amazon http://amzn.to/2A5AMdq This same thing sell retail at Target stores for $99.
+For those who don’t have Amazon Prime, but have a Target, it is $51.99 right now.

 If you want to make yogurt in your 6Q Instant Instant Pot, you have 2 options: